pjakiela/ECON523/exercises/P4-DD2.md

 Next, assess the validity of the common trends assumption by replicating the first two columns of Table 2 (we don't have the outcome data needed to replicate Columns 3 and 4).
+Start by reading in the data as a new data frame, `q2data`.
+Use the option `convert_dates = False` so that the `time` variable will read in as a number (indexing the month) rather than a date.

 #### Part (a)